 Both the fixed account and indexed account have floor, which is the guaranteed minimum level of interest you will be credited in that specific account.
 The typical floor for a fixed account is between 2-3%.
 The floor for an indexed account is usually 0%.

 The indexed account tracks a major equity indices, such as the DJIA, S&P 500, NASDAQ 100, Russell 2000, Hang Seng, EURO STOXX 50, or MSCI Emerging Markets.

 It is important to understand that your cash value is not invested in sub-accounts, a la variable life insurance.
 Instead, the cash in the indexed account earns credited interest based in part on the performance of the underlying index, subject to the cap and participation rate.

 The participation rate is used to determine how much your cash value will participate in the gains of the tracked index.
 The standard participation rate is usually 100% for a capped index.
 If the participation is 100%, then your cash value will be credited interest up to the total gains in the index, subject to the cap.

-More on all this to follow below, but for now that is enough information for you to move on to the next section.
-Before launching into our first IUL pro let’s talk about whole life vs indexed universal life briefly.
+More on all this to follow below.
+Hopefully the above is enough information for you to move on to the next section.
+Before launching into IUL pros and cons, let’s talk about whole life vs indexed universal life briefly.